jirka-m97/plant-phenotyping-pipeline/photogrammetry_pipeline/README_3D.md

 ---

 ## Local modules and external scripts

-Two local modules, two external Arduino sketches, and two supporting data files must be present in the same directory:
+- must be present in the same directory

+### Local modules
 - `arduino_upload.py` → provides the function `upload_arduino` for flashing Arduino sketches
 - `single_capture.py` → provides the function `capture_single_image` for camera operation and frame saving

+### Arduino scripts
 - `turntable_continuous_rotation.ino` → Arduino sketch for continuous rotation of the turntable
 - `turntable_zero_position.ino` → Arduino sketch for setting the turntable to its zero position
-- `turntable_markers.txt` → coordinates of 16 circular 12-bit coded reference markers placed on the turntable lid, used for camera alignment and workspace scaling in Metashape
+- `turntable_markers.txt` → coordinates of 16 circular 12-bit coded reference markers placed on the turntable lid, used for camera alignment and workspace scaling in

+### Metashape calibration XML file
 - `calib_calibrationField.xml` → XML file containing intrinsic camera calibration parameters, used for improved alignment accuracy in Plant3D.py

+Pretrained poses of AR4 robotic arm
+- `P_QR`, `P_redset_120`, `P_fullset_360`, `P_end` → pre-recorded robot pose sequences stored in binary format (pickle), defining the joint positions of the robotic arm for QR capture, image acquisition, and final positioning.
+The poses were taught using the AR4 graphical user interface provided by the manufacturer (Annin Robotics).
 ---

 ## Workflow summary